Estimated reading time: 11 minutes

 Find a credit card that meets your needs and accepts balance transfers.

-You could get both credit card debts combined into one credit card with 0% interest or something less than what you have now.
+You could combine both credit card debts into one credit card with 0% interest or something less than what you have now.

 Thanks for the email.